-- The research is clustered in six themes related to emerging markets:
+The research is clustered in five themes related to emerging economies:

 MSM’ research is an integral part of the mission of MSM.
-The Research Department responsible for our DBA program, in collaboration and in coordination with the International Projects and Consultancies Department, steers and supports the research of faculty and students to enable MSM to achieve its mission.
+The Research Department in collaboration and in coordination with the Expert Centre on Emerging Economies steers and supports the research of faculty and students to enable MSM to achieve its mission.
 In doing so, MSM aims to conduct, co-ordinate, commission, publish, apply and disseminate research that

 - Add value to leaders, managers and entrepreneurs; that

-- Inform organizational learning, social responsiveness and environmental sustainability; that
+- Inform organisational learning, social responsiveness and environmental sustainability; that

 - Support policy makers to create and maintain supportive and competitive business conditions and that